iq-motion-control/iq-module-communication-doc/docs/clients/stow_user_interface.rst

 To use the Stow User Interface client in Matlab, all Vertiq communication code must be included in your path.
 This allows the creation of a StowUserInterfaceClient object.
 See the Message Table below for available messages.
 All message strings use the Short Names.
-All messages use the standard Get/Set/Save functions, except sample_zero and stow.
+All messages use the standard Get/Set/Save functions.

 A minimal working example for the StowUserInterfaceClient is: